THE PHILIPPINES

 Accommodation Budget-friendly long-term rental, moderately furnished, offering a practical balance of comfort and affordability.

-Healthcare Pay-as-you-go approach, using local clinics and hospitals for everyday needs rather than committing to high monthly insurance premiums.
+Healthcare Philhealth Insurance and pay-as-you-go approach, using local clinics and hospitals for everyday needs rather than committing to high monthly insurance premiums.

 Transport Motorbike for daily mobility, with occasional use of public transport or ride-hailing services to keep costs predictable and flexible.